Reviews You Can Rely On

 Credit: The GearLab Team

 The powerful motor, durable wheels, and long-lasting battery add extra weight to the G4.
 At 38 pounds, this scooter is lighter than the higher-scoring models by 10 to 17 pounds.
 However, it is 10-15 pounds heavier than the lightest models in our tests.
-The heavier models also have higher recommended rider weights: the G4 is not recommended for people over 220 lbs.
-While it is cumbersome to carry long distances, it is easy to securely fold and unfold, making popping in and out of your car a breeze.
+The heavier models also have higher recommended rider weights: the G4 is not great if you weigh more than 220 lbs.
+I found it a bit bulky to carry far, but folding and unfolding it for the car was a snap.
 If you seek a more lightweight and inexpensive option and are willing to sacrifice power and range, check out the Maxshot V1.
 It is about half the price and has enough range and power for most people.
 However, the G4 has a much smoother ride due to the pneumatic tires, while the Maxshot uses solid tires and has a much more unforgiving ride.
-Overall, for most people, the G4 is the model we recommend.

 Read more: Gotrax G4 review

-electric scooter - the g4 is heavy, and its large steering column may feel too big for...
+electric scooter - the g4's large steering column may feel too big for users with small...

-The G4 is heavy, and its large steering column may feel too big for users with small hands, though it felt fine in ours.
-On the plus side, its weight is nicely distributed, making carrying this model easier than many others we tested.
+The G4's large steering column may feel too big for users with small hands, though it felt fine in ours.
+On the plus side, its weight is nicely distributed, making carrying this model easier than many others we tested of the same weight.

 Credit: Laura Casner